microsoft/MoveBox-for-Microsoft-Rocketbox/README.md

 ### Run the Project
-Open the Unity Project and under Assets\Microsoft Rocketbox MoveBox\Scenes select the MoveBox_CaptureStudio Introduce the Microsoft Rocketbox avatar into the scene Attach the MoveBoxPlayback script if you are reproducing exising animation Or select the avatar parent in the MoveBox script on the MoveBox gameobject for realtime capturing and/or recording.
+Open the Unity Project and under Assets\Microsoft Rocketbox MoveBox\Scenes select the MoveBox_CaptureStudio.

+Introduce the Microsoft Rocketbox avatar into the scene.

+Attach the MoveBoxPlayback script if you are reproducing exising animation or select the avatar parent in the MoveBox script on the MoveBox gameobject for realtime capturing and/or recording.

-On the inspector select whether you use a Kinect v2 or an Azure Kinect
+On the inspector select whether you are using a Kinect v2 or an Azure Kinect.

 Press play.